 As mentioned earlier, this class will be conducted using learning cohorts.
-This class is designed to be taken first in the sequence of Spiritual Direction I, II, III, and IV.
-Students enrolling in Spiritual Direction I should plan on enrolling in Spiritual Direction II.
-The first year of spiritual direction training is excellent in sharpening pastoral counseling and listening skills as well as learning the fundamentals of healthy spiritual rhythms and selfcare.
+This class is designed to be taken second in the sequence of Spiritual Direction I, II, III, and IV.
+Students enrolling in Spiritual Direction II will be accepted contingent upon finishing Spiritual Direction I. The first year of spiritual direction training is excellent for sharpening pastoral counseling and listening skills as well as learning the fundamentals of healthy spiritual rhythms and self-care.
 Spiritual Direction III and IV should be taken by anyone desiring to offer formal spiritual direction.

 Each cohort meeting will involve instruction in spiritual direction, spiritual formation and Christian spirituality.
 Each cohort will involve discussion of assignments and reading material.
-Each day the cohort meeting will open with a group spiritual contemplative exercise.
-The exercises used are for both the group's formation and to introduce students to classic forms of Christian spiritual practices.
+Each day the cohorts meet will open with a group spiritual contemplative exercise.
+The exercises used are for both the groups formation and to introduce students to classic forms of Christian spiritual practices.